-Last night made it with a veggie cheese mix.
-In a non-stick fry pan, poured oil from fresh mozzarella balls which contained hot pepper flakes, fresh parsley.
-Heat oil and add fresh chopped mushrooms, brown.
+In a non-stick fry pan, heat a little olive oil.
+Add hot pepper flakes and fresh chopped parsley.
+Add fresh chopped mushrooms.
+Brown.
 Add par-boiled asparagus pieces and brown.
-Or broccoli will do.
+Or broccoli.
 Season with dried oregano, basil to taste.
 Add a couple pats of butter and heat to finish.

 Meanwhile, in a separate pot, boil water and cook fresh pasta, 2-3 minutes.
-Serve pasta covered with the sauce.
-Toss in small fresh mozzarella balls.
+Drain.
+Toss in the fresh small mozzarella balls.
+Serve covered with vegetable sauce.
 Top with grated romano/parmesan mix and lemon zest.

 Best dish I’ve made in a while.
 In a non-stick fry pan, heat oil from jar of Sicilian anchovies.
 Add wedges of a fresh radicchio and brown.
 Add 6-7 of the Sicilian anchovy fillets from the jar, minced.
 Pour in 1/2 cup chicken broth, bring to boil.
 Cover and simmer for 8 minutes.
 Add another cup chicken broth and 1 cup fresh pasta.
 Cover.
 Stir to make sure pasta is separated.
 When pasta is cooked and tender, about 2-3 minutes, uncover and heat for another 2 minutes.
 Serve pasta and braised radicchio and broth in large bowls.
 Drizzle with balsamic vinegar.
 Garnish with anchovy fillets to taste and grated parmesan/romano cheese.
 Should be brothy and anchovy taste subtle.